casey/just/README.md

 #### Allow Duplicate Recipes

-If `allow-duplicate-recipes` is `true`, recipes can be redefined and the last definition of duplicate recipes will be used.
+If `allow-duplicate-recipes` is `true`, defining multiple recipes with the same name is not an error, and the last definition is used.
 Defaults to `false`.

 ```make
 set allow-duplicate-recipes